 Preparing for the Financial Aspects of CHD

 When a family learns that their child has a congenital heart defect, the financial considerations of that serious diagnosis is often the last thing on their minds.
-However, along with providing world-class pediatric cardiac care and treatment, Children’s Healthcare of Atlanta Cardiology walks with families every step of the way, including helping them to prepare financially.
+However, along with providing your child with the best heart care and treatment possible, Children’s Healthcare of Atlanta Cardiology walks with families every step of the way, including helping them to prepare financially.

 Frequently asked questions: